 But what if you cannot meet the tax deadline?
 There are certain circumstances when a person needs to file for an extension from the April filing deadline.
 If you won’t meet the tax deadline today, it’s a good time to review how and when to file for an extension, as well as the possible delays in filing and receiving your refunds.

 We all know the significance of the April tax deadline, but what about June 15 and October 15?

-If you are living outside of the country on April 15, you are allowed two months extra time (June 15) to send in your tax return without needing to file for an extension.
+If you are living outside of the country on the tax deadline in April, you are allowed two months extra time (June 15) to send in your tax return without needing to file for an extension.

 Tax Extension Deadline: October 15 is your new tax filing deadline if you file for an extension.

 Does a Tax Extension Give You More Time to Pay?